 • Core subjects: English, Mathematics, Science and Information and Communication Technology (ICT)

 • Foundation subjects: Art and Design, Design Technology, Geography, History, Music and Physical Education (PE), Modern Foreign Languages (MFL), Personal, Social, Health and Citizenship Education (PSHCE)

 In addition all children must study religious education unless they have been withdrawn from lessons by their parents.
-Parents wishing to withdraw pupils from acts of worship and religious education are asked to contact the Head Teacher.
+Parents wishing to withdraw pupils from acts of worship and religious education are asked to contact the Head of School.

 We recognise the importance of both developing key skills in reading, writing and number as well as matching our curriculum to the needs and interests of our learners.
 Our curriculum incorporates opportunities for off site visits, residential visits, music, art and sport in addition to ensuring that all areas of Numeracy and Literacy are covered.